The Urgency Room – High Fever in Adults/Children

 The severity and damage a fever can cause vary by the age of the child.
 Younger children and infants should be seen by a medical provider sooner than an adult or teenager would with a similar temperature.

 In addition to high or rising temperatures that last longer than 24 hours, a child with a high fever could have other obvious symptoms.
-Be on the lookout for severe diarrhea, dehydration, repeated vomiting, seizures or rash.
+Be on the lookout for severe diarrhea, dehydration, repeated vomiting, seizures, or rash.
 Your child is especially susceptible to serious infections if they have any type of immune disorder or haven’t received immunizations.

 When minutes matter, especially if your child has a high fever, get to your nearest Urgency Room—we have shorter wait times and state-of-the-art equipment to treat your illness fast.

-When Is It Time To Seek Care?
+When Is It Time to Seek Care?

 As listed above, the duration one with a high fever should wait to seek medical treatment varies depending on age.
 An infant should be seen right away even if it has temperatures constituting a low fever in adults.
 Similarly, an adult can wait until the fever persists for a day or two while a child, depending on its age, should be seen as soon as they’ve had a fever of any temperature for longer than 24 hours.

-You may try fever-reducing medicines (ones containing acetaminophen) before seeking medical care, however, consult with a medical provider if you are uncertain what medicine to administer for your child.
+You may try fever-reducing medicines (ones containing acetaminophen) before seeking medical care, however, always consult with a medical provider if you are uncertain what medicine to administer for your child.